tmacychen/echokit_box/README.md

 ## Upload firmware

-You MUST connect the computer to the SLAVE USB port on the device.
-Allow the computer to accept connection from the device.
-The detected USB serial port must be `JTAG`.
+Connect to your computer to the EchoKit device USB port labeled `TTL`.
+Allow the computer to accept connection from the device when prompted.

+> On many devices, there are two USB ports, but only the `SLAVE` port can take commands from another computer.
+You must connect to that `SLAVE` USB port.
+The detected USB serial port should be `JTAG`.
 IT CANNOT be `USB Single`.

 ```
 espflash flash --monitor --flash-size 16mb echokit